 You can job-share!
 We've already had job-sharers because we believe in practising what we preach!

 Apart from attending meetings, we involve members in working groups to take forward ideas, campaigns, projects – everyone is expected to join in somewhere!
 It tends to be areas that you’re already interested in, or want to learn more about.
 These groups are expected to work together between meetings to deliver on ideas.

 I live far out of the central belt – I can’t afford to travel there from where I live.

 We take our National Council meetings around the country.
-This year we are holding national councils in Troon, Lerwick and Dundee.
-Previous years have included Glenrothes, Inverness, Glasgow, Alloa, Kilmarnock, East Kilbride, Aberdeen, Galasheils, Edinburgh, Dundee, Paisley and Stirling.
+We've held National Council meetings in Glenrothes, Inverness, Glasgow, Alloa, Kilmarnock, East Kilbride, Aberdeen, Galashiels, Edinburgh, Dundee, Paisley, Troon, Lerwick and Stirling.
 AGMs tend to be in Perth because it’s also good for access and *not* in the central belt!
 We have very fond memories of Perth!

 Please, everyone, don’t let financial issues, or any disability, or caring responsibilities, get in the way of standing for national committee – WFI needs you!

 I’m not a member of any local WFI group – is that a problem?

 No!
 As long as you are a member of WFI nationally, you can stand for election.
 You can join WFI here.
 And we can accommodate all pockets: